Chicago Transit Authority (album): Artwork

 The cover design for the album is called "Painted Shingle" on the group's official web site.
 The inside jacket features individual photos of each band member, which reviewer Peter Morelli notes, "For a band deliberately constructed to be a leaderless democracy, Robert Lamm (far right, standing) sure stands out in the band photos!"

 Reissues

 In 1974, the album was also mixed in quadraphonic sound and released on SQ encoded LP (GQ-33255) and Dolby Quadraphonic 8-Track (QCA-33255).

-In 2002, Chicago Transit Authority was remastered and reissued on one CD by Rhino Records and Columbia Records.
+In 2002, Chicago Transit Authority was remastered and reissued on one CD by Rhino Records, after the rights to Chicago's Columbia Records catalog were assigned to the band themselves.
 Rhino Records trimmed some of the songs, noticeably the fadeouts on "Questions #67 and #68" (six seconds longer on the LP) and "Free Form Guitar" (five seconds longer), the 10 second gap between "Someday" and "Liberation", and some studio chatter.

 In 2010, Rhino Handmade re-released the original quadraphonic mix of the album on a limited edition DTS DVD, and in 2016, in DTS-HD Master Audio, as part of Chicago Quadio Box Set.